mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ```
 ![nn6](https://github.com/mpinar/MachineLearning/blob/master/NN%206%20input.png?raw=true)

-When we run the `compute` function we have got a prediction in our hands.
-I ran MAPE on the result and I almost have the same result as I get from three day input.
-You can inspect the code below, I am pasting the results right after the code.
+When the `compute` function is run, the result will be a prediction which running MAPE on the result give the same outputs as previously obtained from three day input.
+The code that gives the results and the obtained plots are given in the below.
 ```r
 sixDsCleanOutput <- cbind(as.data.frame(exchangeRateTest[4:67]), as.data.frame(sixDsExchangeResults$net.result), id= 1:length(sixDsFirstDayPred))
 colnames(sixDsCleanOutput) <- c("Expected Output", "Predicted Output", "ID")